by Michael Prior

 —Sally Wen Mao, author of Oculus

 "Memory is a burning province in this noctilucent book that sings the night folds of history—its forgotten fragments and repressed accounts.
 Haunted by the exigencies of humans and planet, Prior’s elegiac lyric narratives are as beautiful as they are necessary.
 His poems will entice you to see and feel the world freshly, the greatest gift literature can bestow."

 —Alice Fulton, author of Barely Composed

 Michael Prior is a writer and teacher.
-His poems have appeared or are forthcoming in numerous magazines and anthologies across North America and the UK, including Poetry, The New Republic, Narrative, Ambit, The Margins, Verse Daily, Global Poetry Anthology 2015, The Next Wave: An Anthology of 21st Century Canadian Poetry, and the Academy of American Poets' Poem-A-Day series.
+His poems have appeared or are forthcoming in numerous magazines and anthologies across North America and the UK, including Poetry, The New Republic, Narrative, Poetry Northwest, Ambit, The Margins, Poetry Ireland Review, Global Poetry Anthology 2015, and the Academy of American Poets' Poem-A-Day series.
 He is a past winner of Magma Poetry's Editors' Prize, The Walrus's Poetry Prize, and Matrix Magazine's Lit POP Award for Poetry.
 His first full-length book of poems, Model Disciple, was published by Véhicule Press in 2016 and was named one of the best books of the year by the Canadian Broadcasting Corporation.
-His second book, Burning Province, will be published by McClelland & Stewart/Penguin Random House in Spring 2020.
+His second book, Burning Province (McClelland & Stewart/Penguin Random House), was published in Spring 2020.